Wadawurrung: Contemporary representation

-The Wadawurrung Aboriginal Corporation, a Registered Aboriginal Party since 21 May 2009, represents the traditional owners for the Geelong and Ballarat areas, [1][2] The Wathaurong Aboriginal Co-operative, based in Geelong, also has a role in managing Wathaurong Cultural Heritage, for example through its ownership of the Wurdi Youang Aboriginal stone arrangement at Mount Rothwell.
+The Wadawurrung Aboriginal Corporation, a Registered Aboriginal Party since 21 May 2009, represents the traditional owners for the Geelong and Ballarat areas.[1][2]
+The Wathaurong Aboriginal Co-operative, based in Geelong, also has a role in managing Wadawurrung cultural heritage, for example through its ownership of the Wurdi Youang Aboriginal stone arrangement at Mount Rothwell.

 History of contact

-Coastal clans of the Wathaurong may have had contact with Lieutenant John Murray when he charted Indented Head and named Swan Bay.
-Matthew Flinders met several Wathaurong when he camped at Indented Head and climbed the You Yangs in May 1802.
-When Lieutenant David Collins founded the colony at Sullivan Bay, Victoria in October 1803, he sent Lieutenant J. Tuckey to survey and explore Corio Bay which resulted in several Aboriginal people being shot and wounded.

-William Buckley, a convict who had escaped from the abortive Sullivan Bay settlement in December 1803, lived with a Victorian Aboriginal group, commonly identified with the Wathaurong.
+William Buckley, a convict who had escaped from the abortive Sullivan Bay settlement in December 1803, lived with a Victorian Aboriginal group, commonly identified with the Wadawurrung.
 In his reminiscences, Buckley tells of his first meeting with native women.
 Buckley had taken a spear used to mark a grave for use as a walking stick.
 The women befriended him after recognising the spear as belonging to a relative who had recently died and invited him back to their camp.
 The tribe thought he was the resurrected Murrangurk, an important former leader.
-He was adopted into the horde and lived among them for 32 years, being treated with great affection and respect.
+He was adopted into the band and lived among them for 32 years, being treated with great affection and respect.
 Buckley states he was appointed a headman and had often witnessed wars, raids, and blood-feuds.
 He adds that he frequently settled disputes and disarmed warring groups on the eve of some fight.
 As a revered spirit, he was banned from participating in tribal wars.
 According to Buckley, warfare was a central part of life among Aboriginal people in the area.

-The European settlement of Wathaurong territory began in earnest from 1835, with a rapid arrival of squatters around the Geelong area and westwards.
+The European settlement of Wadawurrung territory began in earnest from 1835, with a rapid arrival of squatters around the Geelong area and westwards.
 This European settlement was marked by Aboriginal resistance to the invasion, often by driving off or stealing sheep, which then resulted in conflict and sometimes a massacre of Aboriginal people.